Capuchin monkey

-The capuchin monkeys (/ˈkæpjʊ(t)ʃɪn/) are New World monkeys of the subfamily Cebinae.
-They are readily identified as the "organ grinder" monkey, and have been used in many movies and television shows.
-The range of capuchin monkeys includes some tropical forests in Central America and South America as far south as northern Argentina.
-In Central America, where they are called white-faced monkeys ("carablanca"), they usually occupy the wet lowland forests on the Caribbean coast of Costa Rica and Panama and deciduous dry forest on the Pacific coast.
+The capuchin monkeys (/ˈkæp(j)ʊtʃɪn, -ʃɪn/) are New World monkeys of the subfamily Cebinae.
+They are famous for their complex foraging skills, such as tool use to crack open nuts.
+As neotropical primates, their distribution includes tropical forests in Central America and South America as far south as northern Argentina.
+The highest number is found in Brazil, where they are known as nail monkey (macaco-prego), a common name derived from the nail-like shape of the male genitalia in Brazilian Portuguese.
+In Central America, they are called white-faced monkeys (carablanca) in Spanish, where they usually occupy the wet lowland forests on the Caribbean coast of Costa Rica and Panama and deciduous dry forest on the Pacific coast.
 Capuchins have the largest brain-to-body ratio of any nonhuman primate, as well as complex brain wiring.
-Their neural complexity is likely related to their foraging skills — they have evolved skills to access food that other monkeys cannot — and their ability to map food sources.
+Their neural complexity is likely related to their sociality and advanced foraging skills.
+Capuchins have evolved skills to access food that other monkeys cannot and to mentally map food sources in their territories.
+They are also frequent victims of illegal wildlife trafficking, which is increasing.

 Etymology

-The word "capuchin" derives from the Order of Friars Minor Capuchin, who wear brown robes with large hoods.
+The word capuchin derives from the Order of Friars Minor Capuchin, who wear brown robes with large hoods.
 When Portuguese explorers reached the Americas in the 15th century, they found small monkeys whose coloring resembled these friars, especially when in their robes with hoods down, and named them capuchins.
 When the scientists described a specimen (thought to be a golden-bellied capuchin) they noted that: "his muzzle of a tanned color, ... with the lighter color around his eyes that melts into the white at the front, his cheeks ... give him the looks that involuntarily reminds us of the appearance that historically in our country represents ignorance, laziness, and sensuality."
-The scientific name of the genus, Cebus comes from the Greek word kêbos, meaning a long-tailed monkey.
+The scientific name of the genus, Cebus comes from the Greek word κῆβος, meaning a long-tailed monkey.

 Classification

 The species-level taxonomy of this subfamily remains highly controversial, and alternative treatments than the one listed below have been suggested.

 In 2011, Jessica Lynch Alfaro et al. proposed that the robust capuchins (formerly the C. apella group) be placed in a separate genus, Sapajus, from the gracile capuchins (formerly the C. capucinus group) which retain the genus Cebus.
 Other primatologists, such as Paul Garber, have begun using this classification.

 According to genetic studies led by Lynch Alfaro in 2011, the gracile and robust capuchins diverged approximately 6.2 million years ago.
-Lynch Alfaro suspects that the divergence was triggered by the creation of the Amazon River, which separated the monkeys in the Amazon north of the Amazon River, who then evolved into the gracile capuchins.
-Those in the Atlantic Forest south of the river evolved into the robust capuchins.
+Lynch Alfaro suspects that the divergence was triggered by the creation of the Amazon River, which separated the monkeys in the Amazon north of the Amazon River, who then evolved into the gracile capuchins (Cebus).
+Those in the Atlantic Forest south of the river evolved into the robust capuchins (Sapajus).
 Gracile capuchins have longer limbs relative to their body size than robust capuchins, and have rounder skulls, whereas robust capuchins have jaws better adapted for opening hard nuts.
 Robust capuchins have crests and the males have beards.